 \subsection{Qualitative analysis}

-We include the output of our best two models as the last two columns of Table \ref{transformation_case_study}.
-Examination of the model-generated summaries in comparison with the target text provides evidence that the best-performing models can address some transformations successfully, and generate grammatical and meaningful output.
-Specifically, out of the five listed phenomena, we found model-generated summaries can achieve three transformation types to some extent, including removing unnecessary details, jargon explanation and sentence structure simplification.
+We present the output of our best two models in the last two columns of Table \ref{transformation_case_study}.
+This provides evidence that the best-performing models can address some transformations, and generate grammatical and meaningful outputs.
+Specifically, out of the five listed phenomena, we observed that model-generated summaries could achieve three transformation types to some extent, including removing unnecessary details, jargon explanation and sentence structure simplification.
 Some capabilities the model demonstrated are encouraging for future research.
-For example, it learns to explain the terminology RCT from similar examples in the training data.
+For example, it learned to explain the term RCT from similar examples in the training data.

-On the downside, the current models are still weak at some difficult transformations, such as relevant background explanation.
-Such ability is reasonably harder to learn and our dataset itself might not contain all the background knowledge required.
-Therefore, external knowledge might be also useful for solving this task.
+On the downside, the models are still struggle with some difficult transformations, such as relevant background explanation.
+This ability is harder to learn, and our dataset might not contain the required background knowledge.
+Therefore, external knowledge might be also useful.
 Furthermore, we also see risks in using the current abstractive models to generate reliable information for the public.
-For example, in the example of sentence structure simplification, the output \textit{BART+PubMed} model changes the meaning of the original sentence: the source sentence claims an association between the pattern of blood flow with poor prognosis, while the generated sentence focuses on the Doppler ultrasonography.
-The \textit{BART+CNN/DM+PubMed} model shows better quality for this special case.
+For example, in the example of sentence structure simplification, \textit{BART+PubMed} changed the meaning of the original sentence: the source sentence claims an association between the pattern of blood flow with poor prognosis, while the generated sentence focuses on the Doppler ultrasonography. \textit{BART+CNN/DM+PubMed} performs better in this case.